-In order to judge the failure behavior of the 8732C Magnetic Flow Transmitter, the following definitions for the failure of the product were considered.
+In order to judge the failure behavior of the 8712D Magnetic Flow Transmitter, the following definitions for the failure of the product were considered.

 Fail-Safe State State where the process reaches a safe situation.
+Depending on the application the fail-safe state is defined as the output going to fail low or fail high.